Minnesota Life Insurance Review

 As you can see, Minnesota Life is rated very highly by all the major ratings agencies, which is a result of its consistent performance and the capacity to meet its financial obligations to its policyholders.

 Minnesota Life is a Fortune 500 company with assets worth $78.6 billion under its management.
 It has close to 19 million customers in North America alone and has issued policies worth $1.2 trillion.
-In 2017, the company paid over $5 billion in statutory benefits to its policyholders.
+In 2018, the company nearly $5.7 billion in statutory benefits to its policyholders.

 Minnesota Life has all the hallmarks of a financially stable and reliable company – in terms of market share, earnings, value of insurance in force, and assets under management.

 Other Options to Consider

 Term Life Insurance

 Minnesota Life offers a traditional term life insurance policy which offers you guaranteed protection for a certain period of time.
 If you pass away while your policy is in force, the beneficiary designated by you will receive the death benefit amount.

 - The policy’s term length could be 5, 10, 20, or 30 years.
 You can decide how many years of coverage you need and then choose an appropriate term length.

 - In the event of your death, the entire death benefit amount is paid out to your designated beneficiary.
 The best part is that your loved ones do not have to pay any taxes on it.

 - Like most other insurance providers, Minnesota Life too offers you the choice to change your term plan into a permanent plan at the end of the initial coverage period.

 The convertibility option can be particularly beneficial to people from low-income households.
 If you are a young man or a woman in an entry-level position, a term life policy is probably the best choice for you, since you can get a substantial amount of coverage at extremely low costs.

 As you reach your prime earning years, you can get your term policy converted into a permanent policy, which costs more and provides you with lifelong coverage.